cd-public/151PS2/README.md

 _Please insert an x in the square brackets above to mark the assignment as submitted!_

-Due the night of September 20th at midnight!

 ## Instructions
 The homework pdf has all the basic instructions, but here are some additional guidelines:
  - [ ] Code for Problem 1 should be done in the `Prob1.py` file already in the repository